Wairoa schoolgirl wins as youth dominate first day of Golden Shears

 Meanwhile, the Paewai Mullins novice woolhandling final was won by 19-year-old Keisha Reiri.

-In a small number of competitions in the last two seasons, Reiri won the North Island Championships novice final at the Rangitikei Shearing Sports in Marton last year.
+Among a small number of competition entries in the last two seasons, Reiri won the North Island Championships novice final at the Rangitikei Shearing Sports in Marton last year.

-Yesterday judges awarded her the best fleece points, a telling advantage in a 7pts win over runner-up Gemma Buick, of Pongaroa, who had the best points on the board and oddments, and equal-best time points.
+Yesterday judges awarded her the best fleece points, a telling advantage in a 7-point win over runner-up Gemma Buick of Pongaroa, who had the best points on the board and oddments, and equal-best time points.

 The first night of the shears was the domain of the speedsters, and the top three speed-shear competitors made it to the final of the open speed shear.

-It was won by Masterton shearer Paerata Abraham, with a quickest time of 17.789 seconds in the three-man showdown, with Jimmy Samuels, of Marton, the runner-up, and Jack Fagan, of Te Kuiti, placed third.
+It was won by Masterton shearer Paerata Abraham with a quickest time of 17.789 seconds in the three-man showdown, with Jimmy Samuels of Marton the runner-up and Jack Fagan of Te Kuiti third.

 Golden Shears 2024: Results from day one